dujest/yacht-resistance/README.md

 <img src="https://drive.google.com/uc?id=1GIPdBzmPdTQadjAt6PwSGpo8lcLDTYw_" width="50%" >
 </p>

-The total or upright resistance consists of the viscous resistance, dominating component at low speeds, and the wave resistance, which occurs because the hull generates waves, transferring the energy away.
+The total or upright resistance consists of the viscous resistance, dominating component at low speeds, and the wave resistance, which occurs because the hull generates waves, thereby transferring the energy away.

 However, in a real sailing situation, the total resistance gets more complicated and the residuary resistance (wave resitance + viscous pressure resistance) is the biggest component of the total force.